percidae/plover_german/README.rst

 Plover German
 =================

-German stenography system for Plover based on the not realtime capable theory of the book "Deutsches System der computerkompatiblen Stenografie"
+German stenography system for Plover based on the not realtime capable theory of the book "Deutsches System der computerkompatiblen Stenografie".
+This book can be found in the university library of Dresden and can be read via interlibrary loan.

 Release Notes
 ~~~~~~~~~~~~~